linuxdynasty/Linuxdynasty/_posts/2014-10-10-graph-resque-metrics-using-sensu-and-graphite.md

 We are using Resque for our background jobs and we use the Resque Web interface to keep track of what is happening.
 But the only issue, is that we had no real insight to how many jobs we were running on average during certain times of the day.
 We didn't know how many jobs we were processing per minute.
-Now how many workers we had per host all day everyday, which varies depending on the time of the day.
+Nor how many workers we had per host all day everyday, which varies depending on the time of the day.